 Dr. Sara Grivetti comes to the organization with nearly 30 years of experience with neuro challenges.
 She has both personal and professional experience working with an array of issues related to disabilities and chronic health conditions.
 Sara is delighted to be a Florida resident after spending the bulk of her career in Michigan.
 She is new to the Sarasota area and looks forward to meeting people with Parkinson’s, care partners and the donors that so graciously support Neuro Challenge Foundation for Parkinson’s.

 Sara holds both a master’s degree and doctorate from Michigan State University in the field of Rehabilitation Counseling.
 Her focus of research has been adjustment to disability and health conditions and the impact of the diagnosis on the family and care partners.
 Sara is known as a leader in public policy, advocacy, and education that betters the life of the person affected by disability or chronic health conditions.
-She is dedicated to helping the Parkinson’s community and Neuro Challenge achieve its vision, and looks forward to leading the organization in their growth strategies.
+She is dedicated to helping the Parkinson’s community and Neuro Challenge achieve its vision, which is to improve the quality of life of people with Parkinson’s and their caregivers, today!

-Mary Jo brings a passion for nonprofit service and decades of fundraising experience to the Neuro Challenge Foundation as the organization's first Development Director.
+In 2019, Mary Jo joined Neuro Challenge as the organization’s first Development Director.

-Prior to joining the Neuro Challenge Foundation, Mary Jo held local and national senior development positions with The Circus Arts Conservatory, Children’s Miracle Network, Freeman Healthcare Foundation, The National Association of Manufacturers and The Metropolitan Economic Development Association.
+After participating in her first fundraising campaign at the age of 8, Mary Jo spent her lifetime serving others through philanthropy and nonprofit work.
+Prior to joining Neuro Challenge, Mary Jo held senior fundraising positions with The Metropolitan Economic Development Association, Children’s Miracle Network, Freeman Healthcare Foundation, The National Association of Manufacturers and The Circus Arts Conservatory.

-April joined Neuro Challenge in 2021 as the new Program Director.
+April joined Neuro Challenge in 2021 as the Program Director.

 April is a visionary leader, known for her creative innovations which inspire programs that encourage Full Life Engagement.
 Specifically, she is credited with creating a Multi-Sensory room with experiences benefiting people with Parkinson’s Disease, Dementia, Vision Impairment, MS, Down Syndrome, Autism, and more.